ddiLab/SageEdu/microphone/readme.md

 * Note: requires virtual environment setup
 * Instructions and code demonstrating how to read WAV files in a Python program

-<h2>WaggleRecordingAudio.ipynb</h2>
+<h2>WaggleAudio.ipynb</h2>

-* Records audio from the usb microphone using the Waggle platform
+* Guidelines on using the usb microphone with the Waggle platform

 <h2>sample.wav</h2>